 Note: Students seeking certification in elementary language arts education must have a 3.0 minimum GPA in English in order to be eligible to enter the College of Education for teacher assisting and student teaching.

 The secondary English education emphasis area, in conjunction with the College of Education, certifies students to teach English in Michigan secondary schools (grades 6-12).
 Courses in the secondary English education emphasis area emphasize the teaching of literature and the teaching of writing and are rooted in the theory, research, and best practices of the English education field.
 Students learn how to engage adolescents in reading and responding to texts ranging from classics to contemporary and young adult works.
 Students also assimilate strategies for teaching the writing process to adolescents, learning how to design and assess meaningful writing assignments.
 Finally, the secondary English education program equips students to teach in today's schools by focusing on current issues such as standardized testing, urban education, English as a second language, censorship, technology, and more.

 Note: Students seeking certification in secondary English education must have a 3.0 minimum GPA in English in order to be eligible to enter the College of Education for teacher assisting and student teaching.

 Lake Michigan Writing Project (LMWP)

 This National Writing Project site offers practicing teachers the opportunity to study the teaching of writing and hone their own writing skills during a Summer Invitational Institute, held annually.
-The LMWP Institute is listed as ENG 632, and will substitute for ENG 631 or EDR 631 in MA Degree programs.
+The LMWP Institute is listed as ENG 632, and will substitute for EDR 631 in MA Degree programs.
 Prospective students should apply online at www.lmwritingproject.org.
 Those accepted will receive fellowships to cover the cost of tuition for ENG 632 and ENG 633.